 - Right ventricle assist device (RVAD)

 - Simultaneous left and right ventricular assist device: biventricular assist device (BIVAD)

 Placed by cardiac surgeons, the basic biomechanics revolve around a balloon placed in the ascending aorta.
-The cuff of the LVAD is placed below the carotid and subclavian exits from the aorta.
-The balloon inflates during cardiac diastole thus increasing the afterload and improving coronary perfusion.
-The balloon deflates during cardiac systole with a subsequent decrease in afterload and improved cardiac output.
+The LVAD cuff is placed below the carotid and subclavian exits from the aorta.
+The balloon inflates during cardiac diastole, thus increasing the afterload and improving coronary perfusion.
+The balloon deflates during cardiac systole, with a subsequent decrease in afterload, and improved cardiac output.
 The ECG tracing is modified and the pressure tracing looks quite different from a normal BP tracing.

 - Stabilize patients prior to cardiac surgery

 - Maintain patient until a heart transplant is possible